sumnerevans/sumnerevans.com/content/carribean-cruise/2017-01-04-cozumel-mexico.md

 # Cenota

-On our way back to the ferry, our driver stopped at a cenota, a sinkhole where water comes up from the ground in a spring.
+On our way back to the ferry, our driver stopped at a *cenota*, a sinkhole where water comes up from the ground in a spring.
 I was the only one brave enough to jump in.
 It was not freezing like some springs that I've been to, but it was cool and refreshing.
 We couldn't stay long since we had to be at the ferry boat